teroha-jp/teroha-jp/README.md

 ### Hi there 👋

+I am a Ph.D. student of Hokkaido University, Japan.
+I am interested in computer vision and deep learning.

 <!--
 **teroha-jp/teroha-jp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.